keras-team/autokeras/mkdocs/docs/index.md

 ## Community

-You can use Gitter to communicate with people who also interested in Auto-Keras.
+You can use Gitter to communicate with people who are also interested in Auto-Keras.

 <a href="https://gitter.im/autokeras/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge"><img src="https://badges.gitter.im/autokeras/Lobby.svg" alt="Join the chat at https://gitter.im/autokeras/Lobby" style="width: 92px"></a>